YanCheng-go/Awesome-Geospatial-Intelligence-Companies/README.md

 # Awesome-Geospatial-Intelligence-Companies
-This repository contains a curated list of **geospatial intelligence, GIS, remote sensing, mapping, transportation, and climate risk companies** that leverage geospatial data, remote sensing, and AI/ML technologies.
+This repository contains a curated list of geospatial intelligence, GIS, remote sensing, mapping, transportation, energy, and climate risk companies that leverage geospatial data, remote sensing, and AI/ML technologies.

 ---